Skip to main content

 Presidential Executive Orders Related to Fair Housing

-• Executive Order 11063 Executive Order 11063 prohibits discrimination in the sale, leasing, rental, or other disposition of properties and facilities owned or operated by the federal government or provided with federal funds.
+• Executive Order 11063: Bars discrimination in the sale, leasing, rental, or other disposition of properties owned or operated by the federal government or receiving federal funds

-• Executive Order 12898 Executive Order 12898 requires that each federal agency conduct its program, policies, and activities that substantially affect human health or the environment in a manner that does not exclude persons based on race, color, or national origin.
+• Executive Order 12898: Requires federal agencies to conduct programs, policies, and activities substantially affecting human health or the environment in a manner that doesn't exclude people based on race, color, or national origin

-• Executive Order 13166 Executive Order 13166 eliminates, to the extent possible, limited English proficiency as a barrier to full and meaningful participation by beneficiaries in all federally-assisted and federally conducted programs and activities.
+• Executive Order 13166: Eliminates, to the extent possible, limited English skills as a barrier to full participation by beneficiaries in all federally-assisted and federally-conducted programs and activities

-• Executive Order 13217 Executive Order 13217 requires federal agencies to evaluate their policies and programs to determine if any can be revised or modified to improve the availability of community-based living arrangements for persons with disabilities.
+• Executive Order 13217: Requires federal agencies to review their policies and programs to determine if any can be revised or modified to improve the availability of community-based living arrangements for people with disabilities

 Was this helpful?